Sexual reproduction

-Gametes may be stored in the parents' gonads for later sexual reproduction, which involves the combination of gametes.
 During sexual reproduction, two haploid gametes combine into one diploid cell known as a zygote in a process called fertilization.
 The nuclei from the gametes fuse, and each gamete contributes half of the genetic material of the zygote.
 Multiple cell divisions by mitosis (without change in the number of chromosomes) then develop into a multicellular diploid phase or generation.

-In human reproduction, each diploid cell contains 46 chromosomes, or 23 pair chromosomes.
-Meiosis in the parents' gonads produces gametes that each contain only 23 chromosomes that were genetically recombined in each gamete.
-When the nuclei of the gametes come together to form a fertilized egg or zygote, each cell of the resulting offspring will have 23 chromosomes from each parent, or 46 in total.

 In plants, the diploid phase, known as the sporophyte, produces spores by meiosis.
 These spores then germinate and divide by mitosis to form a haploid multicellular phase, the gametophyte, which produces gametes directly by mitosis.
 This type of life cycle, involving alternation between two multicellular phases, the sexual haploid gametophyte and asexual diploid sporophyte, is known as alternation of generations.

 The evolution of sexual reproduction is considered paradoxical, because asexual reproduction should be able to outperform it as every young organism created can bear its own young.
 This implies that an asexual population has an intrinsic capacity to grow more rapidly with each generation.
 This 50% cost is a fitness disadvantage of sexual reproduction.
 The two-fold cost of sex includes this cost and the fact that any organism can only pass on 50% of its own genes to its offspring.
-However, one definite advantage of sexual reproduction is that it increases genetic diversity and impedes the accumulation of genetic mutations.
+However, one definite advantage of sexual reproduction is that it increases genetic diversity and impedes the accumulation of harmful genetic mutations.